Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Basic Setup

-in distribution as $n\to\infty$, where $c_1, \ldots, c_p$ are the eigenvalues of $D=\Sigma_\theta \mathcal{I}(\theta_0) $, and $Z_1, \ldots, Z_p$ are $p$ independent random variables from the standard normal distribution.
-Result (\ref{5}) was formally established by \citet{lumley2014tests} and it can be regarded as a version of the Wilks' theorem for survey sampling.
-Unless the sampling design is simple random sampling and the sampling fraction is negligible, the limiting distribution does not reduce to the standard chi-squared distribution $\chi^2(p)$.
-If $p=1$ then we can use $c_1^{-1} W(\theta)$ as the test statistic with $\chi^2(1)$ distribution as the limiting distribution, under the null hypothesis.
+in distribution as $n\to\infty$, and the reference distribution is the joint distribution of the super-population model and the sampling mechanism, where $c_1, \ldots, c_p$ are the eigenvalues of $\bD=\bSigma_\btheta \bcalI(\btheta_0) $, and $Z_1, \ldots, Z_p$ are $p$ independent random variables from the standard normal distribution.
+Result (\ref{5}) was established by \citet{rao1984chi} and \citet{lumley2014tests}, and it can be regarded as a version of the Wilks' theorem for survey sampling.
+For $p=1$, we can use $c_1^{-1} W(\btheta)$ as the test statistic with $\chi^2(1)$ distribution as the limiting distribution under the null hypothesis, where $c_1 = \sigma^2_S(\theta_0)/I(\theta_0)$, and $\sigma^2_S(\theta)$ and $I(\theta)$ are the counterparts of $\bSigma_s(\btheta)$ and $\bI(\btheta)$, respectively.
+Unless the sampling design is simple random sampling and the sampling fraction is negligible, the limiting distribution does not reduce to the standard chi-squared distribution with $p$ degrees of freedom.